Cooloola Great Walk

 For those who love to take a dip, If you walk from south to north, your best chance of a swim is on day 1 at the beach before you head up to camp, or day 2 at Noosa river, and possibly on the last day at Rainbow Beach if you have the energy!

-The terrain is tough underfoot, and you will be hiking on a variety of natural surfaces, including but not limited to beach sand, bush tracks, roots, and boulder strewn creeks which require you to rock hop across.
+The terrain is tough underfoot, and you will be hiking on a variety of natural surfaces, including but not limited to beach sand, bush tracks, roots, and boulder-strewn creeks which require you to rock hop across.
 Don’t expect any

-The trail can be walked South to North or vice versa.
+The trail can be walked from South to North or vice versa.
 There is an additional loop that can be added on the northern section towards Rainbow Beach on the final day.
 It adds an additional +-15km by heading out to Double Island Point via the Kauri walkers’ camp.
-If you chose to do this additional section, you might also look into spending another night camping on the northern section.
+If you chose to do this additional section, you might also look into spending another night camping in the northern section.

 The traditional inland route outlined below from Arthur Harrold Nature Refuge at Noosa North Shore to Carlo Sandblow near Rainbow Beach township is 88.1km and does not take in the extra 15k loop.
 Here is a day-by-day breakdown of what to expect on the 5 day Cooloola Great Walk: